 4- Over Fertilization/Fertilizer Burn

 Over-fertilizing your mint plant can hamper its growth and can invite weeds to grow on it.
-Eventually, this makes the mint vulnerable to diseases and allow the mint leaves to turn black.
+Eventually, this makes the mint vulnerable to diseases and allows the mint leaves to turn black.
 This phenomenon is also commonly known as fertilizer burn.

 To make things worse, the soil can dry out of essential nutrients at the same time.
 Thus, it is best that you fertilize your mint plant’s soil once or twice in a year to provide sufficient nutrients for healthy growth.